 A penalty for a littering offence is like any other offence.
 That is, a person may choose to have the matter heard in court and the presumption of innocence applies.
 It is the responsibility of the prosecution (the EPA), to prove the offence occurred.

 What if a person is tempted to make an untrue or malicious report?

-- that the information provided is true and correct
+- the information provided is true and correct

-- that it is a crime to knowingly provide false or misleading information
+- it is a crime to knowingly provide false or misleading information

-- that a reporter is prepared to go to court as a witness
+- a reporter is prepared to go to court as a witness

 Reporters must register to report and provide their personal details and a valid mobile phone number which we verify with an SMS text code.
 Reporters without a mobile phone must provide a copy of their photo identification.

 Can I report littering that isn't from a vehicle?

 No. We only accept reports from the community about littering from vehicles.

 Authorised officers (for example local council rangers, police officers and authorised members of staff of certain Government bodies or agencies) can issue on-the-spot fines to people littering in public places.